Gosport (UK Parliament constituency): History

 The constituency was created for the February 1974 general election.
 The area had previously been part of the constituency of Gosport and Fareham.

 In December 2009, Gosport became the second constituency to vote in an open primary to select the Conservative PPC.
 All residents of the area were asked to take part via a postal vote.
 The result of the Gosport primary saw Caroline Dinenage publicly selected.
 At the general election on 6 May 2010, Caroline Dinenage was elected with 24,300 votes, a majority of 14,413 over her nearest opponent.
-Dinenage is currently Minister for Social Care.
 Since the turn of the century, Labour, UKIP and the Liberal Democrats have all finished in second place.

 Peter Viggers (later knighted) had represented the constituency from 1974 to 2010.
 David Cameron instructed Sir Peter not to stand for re-election after his nationally infamous attempt to claim for a duck house during the MPs' expenses scandal.